Henry Fielding: Dramatist and novelist

-Fielding took to novel writing in 1741, angered by Samuel Richardson's success with Pamela.
-His first success was an anonymous parody of that novel, called Shamela.
-This follows the model of Tory satirists of the previous generation, notably Swift and Gay.
+Fielding continued to air political views in satirical journalism in the late 1730s and early 1740s.
+He co-founded and initially edited the thrice-weekly The Champion; or, British Mercury (launched 15 November 1739), writing under the persona “Captain Hercules Vinegar”; from April 1740 it appeared as Champion; or, Evening Advertiser.
+Fielding remained principal editor until June 1741, when James Ralph succeeded him; the paper continued until 31 August 1742.

+After stepping down from the paper, Fielding turned to prose fiction.
+In response to the popularity of Samuel Richardson’s Pamela, he issued the anonymous parody Shamela, his first success in the new form.

 Fielding followed this with Joseph Andrews (1742), an original work supposedly dealing with Pamela's brother, Joseph.
-His purpose, however, was more than parody, for as stated in the preface, he intended a "kind of writing which I do not remember to have seen hitherto attempted in our language."
+His purpose was more than parody, for as stated in the preface, he intended a "kind of writing which I do not remember to have seen hitherto attempted in our language."
 In what Fielding called a "comic epic poem in prouse", he blended two classical traditions: that of the epic, which had been poetic, and that of the drama, but emphasizing the comic rather than the tragic.
 Another distinction of Joseph Andrews and the novels to come was use of everyday reality of character and action, as opposed to the fables of the past.
 While begun as a parody, it developed into an accomplished novel in its own right and is seen as Fielding's debut as a serious novelist.

-In 1743, he published a novel in the Miscellanies volume III (which was the first volume of the Miscellanies): The Life and Death of Jonathan Wild, the Great, which is sometimes counted as his first, as he almost certainly began it before he wrote Shamela and Joseph Andrews.
+In 1743, he published a novel in the Miscellanies volume III, which was the first volume of the Miscellanies: The Life and Death of Jonathan Wild, the Great, which is sometimes counted as his first, as he almost certainly began it before he wrote Shamela and Joseph Andrews.
 It is a satire of Walpole equating him and Jonathan Wild, the gang leader and highwayman.
-He implicitly compares the Whig party in Parliament with a gang of thieves run by Walpole, whose constant desire to be a "Great Man" (a common epithet with Walpole) ought to culminate in the antithesis of greatness: hanging.
+He implicitly compares the Whig party in Parliament with a gang of thieves run by Walpole, whose constant desire to be a "Great Man", a common epithet with Walpole, ought to culminate in the antithesis of greatness: hanging.

-Fielding's anonymous The Female Husband (1746) fictionalizes a case in which a female transvestite was tried for duping another woman into marriage; this was one of several small pamphlets costing sixpence.
+Fielding's anonymous The Female Husband (1746) fictionalizes a case in which a female transvestite was tried for duping another woman into marriage.
+This was one of several small pamphlets costing sixpence.
 Though a minor piece in his life's work, it reflects his preoccupation with fraud, shamming and masks.